Struggle session

 A struggle session of Liu Shaoqi, former president of China, who was persecuted to death during the Cultural Revolution.
 Red Guards were holding the "Little Red Book" containing quotations from Mao Zedong.

-Struggle sessions (批斗大会 (pīdòu dàhuì)), or denunciation rallies or struggle meetings, were violent public spectacles in Maoist China where people accused of being "class enemies" were publicly humiliated, accused, beaten and tortured, sometimes to death, often by people with whom they were close.
-These public rallies were most popular in the mass campaigns immediately before and after the establishment of the People's Republic of China, and peaked during the Cultural Revolution (1966–1976), when they were used to instill a crusading spirit among crowds to promote Maoist thought reform.
+Struggle sessions (批斗大会 (pīdòu dàhuì)), or denunciation rallies or struggle meetings, were public spectacles during the Cultural Revolution and in Maoist China, during which people accused of being "class enemies" were publicly humiliated, accused and criticized in publicsometimes to the point of violence and even deathoften by people with whom they were close.
+The public rallies were most popular in the mass campaigns immediately before and after the establishment of the People's Republic of China, and peaked during the Cultural Revolution (1966–1976), when they were used to instill a crusading spirit among crowds to promote Maoist thought reform.

 Struggle sessions were usually conducted at the workplace, classrooms and auditoriums, where "students were pitted against their teachers, friends and spouses were pressured to betray one another, [and] children were manipulated into exposing their parents", causing a breakdown in interpersonal relationships and social trust.
 Staging, scripts and agitators were prearranged by the Maoists to incite crowd support.

 In particular, the denunciation of prominent "class enemies" was often conducted in public squares and marked by large crowds of people who surrounded the kneeling victim, raised their fists, and shouted accusations of misdeeds.
-Specific methods of abuse included hair shaving (阴阳头), dunce caps, "jetting" (喷气式) (similar to strappado), and verbal and physical attacks.
+They were forced to wear placards around their necks bearing the words "Counter-Revolutionary Revisionist" or other similar slogans with their names crossed out.
+Specific methods of abuse included hair shaving (阴阳头), dunce caps, "jetplane position" (喷气式) (a type of stress position), and verbal and physical attacks.